 While participants in the Obesity study did see results from their 1k calorie deficit for six months, the best way to see sustained weight loss results is to practice this deficit for six to eight weeks.
 After that period, it’s best to spend the same amount of time (or at least half the amount) trying to maintain those losses.

-How Fast Will I Lose Weight if I’m in a 1000 Calorie Deficit?
+How Quickly Will I Lose Weight with a 1000-Calorie Deficit?

 Therefore, we’ll show you how to approximate how much you will lose in a 1000-calorie deficit through the simple use calculators or TDEE rough calculations.;